javierperez98/weatherPage/README.md

 - In this project I created a Desktop, laptop, tablet and mobile responsive weather forecast webpage.
 - The layout was created using Bootstrap v4.
-- The weather data was provided using Jquery and Openweather API.
+- The weather data was provided using Jquery and Open weather API.
-- I really tested myself creating this webpage when it came to Javascript and Jquery beacuse it is an area I lack in.
+- I really tested myself creating this webpage when it came to Javascript and Jquery because it is an area I lack in.
 - None the less I feel very proud of the page I created and Learned a lot in the process.
 - I learned how to properly use Jquery functions and syntax, Bootstrap design and Javascript syntax.